 Prep the Roe

-To begin, gather your roe and soak it in saltwater overnight.
+To begin, gather your roe and soak them in salt water overnight.
 The next day, gather a board or cookie sheet, some olive oil, lots of salt, and plenty of paper towels.

 Lay paper towels out on the cookie sheet or board.
-Pat your roes dry with a paper towel.Continue to 4 of 7 below.
+Pat your roe dry with a paper towel.Continue to 4 of 7 below.

 04 of 07